Learn back-end development by writing real code

-So you’ve decided that backend development is the career for you - congratulations!
-Many self-taught coders have a hard time deciding between all the various options, but it’s so much easier to learn effectively if you have a clear goal, like backend work, in mind.
+So you’ve decided you want to learn backend development so you can get a job – congratulations!
+Many self-taught coders have a hard time deciding between all the various programming job options, but it’s so much easier to learn effectively if you have a clear goal, like backend work, in mind.

 Before we get started, if you want the “quick answer”, check out Boot.dev - it’s a platform I built from the ground up to teach you backend development completely online.
-If you’d rather do a deep dive into the kinds of things you need to learn, rather than get started with a specific learning platform, read on!
+You will never learn to become a backend developer just by reading a blog post.
+This is a deep dive into the kinds of things you need to learn, rather than get started with a specific learning platform.
+If that sounds useful, read on!

-Below, we’ll cover everything you need to learn back-end development in 2022 from knowing nothing about programming to getting your first job as a backend developer.
-This article is a compilation of my own experience and expertise as a backend engineer and hiring manager, as well as others who I’ve consulted to ensure this can be the best guide it can be.
+Below, we’ll cover everything you need to learn back-end development in 2024 from knowing nothing about programming to getting your first job as a backend developer.
+This article is a compilation of my own experience and expertise as a backend engineer and hiring manager, as well as other backend developer experts who I’ve consulted to ensure this can be the best guide it can be.

 Some of the most common job titles for programmers include: